Subcontracts for Commercial Products and Commercial Services

 Responsibilities

-- Contracting Officers: Ensure the clause is included in prime contracts as required by FAR 44.403.
+- Contracting Officers: Ensure the clause is included in prime contracts as required and verify contractor compliance.

-- Contractors: Flow down the specified clauses to all applicable subcontracts, monitor compliance, and ensure the use of commercial/non-developmental items where practicable.
+- Contractors: Flow down the specified FAR clauses to all applicable subcontracts, ensure lower-tier compliance, and use commercial/non-developmental items where practicable.

 Practical Implications